AlloyTeam/eslint-config-alloy/README.md

 English / [简体中文](./README.zh-CN.md)

+**NEWS: eslint-config-alloy now support Vue 3.0**
+If you are using Vue 2.0, please `npm install --save-dev eslint-config-alloy@3`

 ---

 The AlloyTeam ESLint config is not only a progressive ESLint config for your React/Vue/TypeScript projects but also the best reference for configuring your personalized ESLint rules.